 A visit the South Shetland Islands including Deception Island is on the cards before disembarking at King George Island.
 From here you will fly back to South America, a journey of just 2 hours, again making the most of your time, as to sail the open waters of the Drake Passage would take about 2 additional days.

 This itinerary has it all with jaw-dropping scenery, wildlife and points of historic and scientific interest.
 What is doesn’t have is predictability and boredom.
 Safety is the top priority and as weather conditions may vary it can mean that the itinerary and shore excursions have to change as you go, but it’s what keeps things exciting and varied.
 This is the Antarctic after all, and not your run-of-the-mill holiday.

-Weather may dictate our landing sights but the plan is to visit Elephant Island.
+Weather may dictate our landing sites but the plan is to visit Elephant Island.
 Shackleton and 4 companions set off from here over 100 years ago.
-Point Wild, a notoriously tricky landing sight is also on the cards, a thrilling place to set foot.
+Point Wild, a notoriously tricky landing site is also on the cards, a thrilling place to set foot.

 Weather permitting, we go ashore at King George Island.
 Penguin Island and Turret Point provide good opportunities to go ashore and see Adelie, chinstrap and gentoo penguins.
 Southern giant petrels, kelp gulls and Antarctic terns are also known to nest here.